tower977/Covid-19-dashboard/README.md

-This project was madde in  attempt to build my knowlege on R shiny and to analyse the dataa oncorona virus further.
+This project was made in  attempt to further my knowlege in R shiny and to analyse the data on the corona virus gripping the globe.

-The data is constantly changing andmany of the features are still under development.
+The data is constantly changing and many of the features are still under development.

 The project itself is hosted at the following link : https://dosullivan-15.shinyapps.io/dashboard/